mcandre/cicada/README.md

 # ABOUT

-cicada assists engineers with keeping software up to date. cicada warns when major software components are outside of Long Term Support (LTS) maintenance windows.
+Many software components offer Long Term Support (LTS) releases, which receive security updates, bugfixes, and new features more rapidly than older releases.
+This is where cicada steps in. cicada helps engineers to identify more non-LTS software components. cicada provides focused, actionable information for developers to implement.
+So that the larger software system remains robust, mature, and well supported by industry standards.

-Following classical UNIX conventions, cicada emits no output and returns zero exit status in the event that no non-LTS components are identified.
+Following classical UNIX conventions, cicada often emits no output of any kind, and returns zero exit status, in the case where no non-LTS components are identified.
+To see a list of supported versions that cicada identifies on your machine, you may run `cicada -debug` to show additional logs.

 # RUNTIME REQUIREMENTS